Who We Are

 Aseffa Seyoum Wedajoo

-Teresa joined the STE Policy Lab full-time in January 2013, where she assists in research and managing the Lab.
+Teresa joined the STE Lab as a Research Associate in January 2013, where she assists in the Lab's various projects.
 Prior to this position, she was a graduate research assistant at the Lab while in the MPA program, concentrating in public management.
 She graduated with her Master's in December 2012.

 Eunjung (EJ) Shin